eclipse/vorto/website/news/2015-07-08-eclipse-04-release.md

 It features the following core functionality:

 * A simple Information Model language to define devices with their properties and services
-* Example Code Generators that create platform - specific representations from information models
+* Code Generators that create platform - specific representations from information models
 * Information Model Repository that allows you to search and download models from a web-based interface